How to Set Up a DBA in Texas

 The fourth section of the Assumed Name Certificate form is where you’ll list the county or counties where your assumed name will be used.
 You have three options to select from:

 The last part of the Assumed Name Certificate is the Execution section.
 You’ll provide the date and a signature.
-Depending on your business entity, the person who can sign on behalf of your entity can vary.
+Depending on your business entity, the person who can sign on its behalf can vary.
 Signatures can come from:

-The fourth step to DBA in Texas is to know whether to notarize the form.
-There’s an important requirement to keep in mind, which may affect you depending on your business structure.
+The fourth step to registering your DBA in Texas is to know whether to notarize the form.

-If your business entity is unincorporated, you’ll need to have your form notarized if submitting by mail.
+If your business entity is unincorporated and you're filing through a county clerk, you’ll need to have your form notarized if submitting by mail

 It doesn’t need to be notarized if you file an assumed name certificate form (Form 503) with the Secretary of State.
 You’ll use this form to file and submit it to the Secretary of State.